cryptoclock/firmware-esp8266/README.md

 __MSG some message__
   display the message specified as a rolling text on the display
+  * Special commands that can be inserted into a message:
+  * '\sxxx$' -> plays 'xxx' sound/melody in RTTTL format (see command SOUND for details)

 __STATICMSG X some message__
 __MSGSTATIC X some message__